cytix-software/AppSec-Detection-Framework/README.md

 ### Adding a New Test

+You can identify CWEs that we don't currently have tests for by running `bun run utils/findUncoveredCwes.ts`

+To add a test into the collection:

 1. Create a new test directory in `tests/` following the naming convention `test-{id}/v1/`
 2. Create a `Dockerfile` that:
    - Sets up the appropriate runtime environment